Solameros/datasciencecoursera/Code Book.md

 ## Code Book

-The Final.R script performs the data preparation for further analysis later.
+The run_analysis.R script performs the data preparation for further analysis later.

 Download the dataset
 Dataset downloaded and extracted under the folder called UCI HAR Dataset